 To avoid putting yourself at risk, try as far as possible to run a tighter ship, and to squirrel away as much in the way of savings as you can – or finding more lucrative alternatives for investing your money.
 It doesn’t mean the axe needs to fall on all your leisure spending, and that no fun can be had.
 But even just a month of careful and practical budgeting will likely expose easy wins in terms of savings; which often just require a small amount of restraint or sacrifice.

-All in all, no one does rolling up the sleeves and facing the music like us Brits do.
+All in all, no one does rolling up the sleeves and facing the music as us Brits do.
 With a bit of savvy, discipline and teamwork within your household, this is a storm we can all ride out together.